rajveer-09/rajveer-09/README.md

 - 👯 I’m looking to collaborate on [My Portfolio](https://rajveer-09.github.io/Portfolio-Rajveer-CSE-26/).

-- 👨‍💻 All of my projects are available at [https://rajveer-09.github.io/Portfolio-Rajveer-CSE-26/](https://rajveer-09.github.io/Portfolio-Rajveer-CSE-26/) .
+- 👨‍💻 All of my projects are available at [GITHUB](https://github.com/rajveer-09) .

 - 💬 Ask me about **react and DSA** .

 - 📫 How to reach me **rajveersharma1107@gmail.com** .

-- 📄 Know about my experiences [https://drive.google.com/file/d/1ZJCcX_UCEsHqZ-2nlA0OqfeUmppQLyQR/view?usp=sharing](https://drive.google.com/file/d/1ZJCcX_UCEsHqZ-2nlA0OqfeUmppQLyQR/view?usp=sharing) .
+- 📄 Know about my experiences [CLICK HERE](https://github.com/rajveer-09) .

 - ⚡ Did you know? **I have a great sense of humor!** 😉